Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 Each transaction may contain auxiliary data.
 Auxiliary data format can be found [here](https://github.com/input-output-hk/cardano-ledger-specs/blob/57c27d168b8d4288534ce74e77c1df33870e756a/shelley-ma/shelley-ma-test/cddl-files/shelley-ma.cddl#L212).

-Auxiliary data can be sent to Trezor as a hash or as an object with parameters.
+Auxiliary data can be sent to detahard as a hash or as an object with parameters.
 The hash will be included in the transaction body as is and will be shown to the user.

 The only object currently supported is CIP-15/CIP-36 vote key registration (currently, this is used only by Catalyst, but there may be other voting use cases in the future).
 To be in compliance with the CDDL and other Cardano tools, vote key registration object is being wrapped in a tuple and an empty tuple follows it.
-The empty tuple represents `auxiliary_scripts` which are not yet supported on Trezor and are thus always empty.
+The empty tuple represents `auxiliary_scripts` which are not yet supported on detahard and are thus always empty.
 Byron addresses are not supported as the addresses to receive rewards.
-The registration signature is returned in the form of `CardanoTxAuxiliaryDataSupplement` which also contains the auxiliary data hash calculated by Trezor.
+The registration signature is returned in the form of `CardanoTxAuxiliaryDataSupplement` which also contains the auxiliary data hash calculated by detahard.

 [CIP-36 Vote Registration Transaction Metadata Format](https://cips.cardano.org/cips/cip36/)